 Understanding Portions and Frequency

-You might already have a schedule set in place to breastfeed/bottle feed, but for the journey ahead requires an understanding that your babies are exploring something completely new, and you are deep diving into the land of the unknown.
-This means spacing out the food introduced and understanding that they might spit out (or toss away) the first one or two offering.
+You might already have a schedule set in place to breastfeed/bottle feed, but the journey ahead requires an understanding that your babies are exploring something completely new, and you are deep-diving into the land of the unknown.
+This means spacing out the food introduced and understanding that they might spit out (or toss away) the first one or two offerings.
 The initial stage of solids is all experiential for your little ones, which is why one or two tablespoons once a day is more than enough at first.